gchq/gaffer-doc/docs/deprecations.md

 - The method `deserialise(byte[])` has been marked as deprecated.
 It cannot be deleted as it is needed to implement the Serialiser interface.
 - It is recommended for speed/performance to use the other implementation with an offset and a length - `deserialise(byte[], int, int)`.

-## Changes to Seed Matching and Traits
+## Removal of Seed Matching

 ### [`operation.SeedMatching`](https://github.com/gchq/Gaffer/blob/gaffer2-1.21.1/core/operation/src/main/java/uk/gov/gchq/gaffer/operation/SeedMatching.java)
 - This class has been removed.
-- Use a view instead.
-See the [Gaffer docs for more detail](https://gchq.github.io/gaffer-doc/v1docs/getting-started/user-guide/filtering.html#seedmatching).
+- Use a View instead.
+See the [Gaffer v1 docs](https://gchq.github.io/gaffer-doc/v1docs/getting-started/user-guide/filtering.html#seedmatching) for more detail on how to replace seed matching with a view.

+## Changes to Store Traits

 ### [`store.Store`](https://github.com/gchq/Gaffer/blob/gaffer2-1.21.1/core/store/src/main/java/uk/gov/gchq/gaffer/store/Store.java)
 - The method `getTraits()` has been removed.
 Use `Store.execute(Operation, Context)` with the `GetTraits` operation instead.